mejiaadonay/myComputerScienceNotes/Linux-Command-Line-Basic.md

 *	joe
 *	nano

+`contro + option` while working with nano.

 # Lesson 3: The Linux Filesystem

+### Intro to the Filesystem
+***

+While developing web services on linux container or doing system working doing troubleshooting servers.

+### Linux filesystem

+** The Filesystem Tree** stores various kinds of objects.

+The two most common are:

+*	files - like text fies, images, programs, HTML files, zip files etc.
+*	directories - named containers that hold files, directories, other objects.

+Files in Linux can be named whatever you want and can has any special character execpt `/` but the file should be wrap it like 'Adonay!` in quote or Adonay\! the `\` should be place it before each special character, including space as well like Adonay\ Mejia

+Linux does only one root filesystem at the top of the filesystem, only directory in all the filesystem.
+No like Windows that does different partions like c:\

+`pwd` print the working directory

+### Absolute and Relative Paths

+cwp is /home/otter/stuff

+Absolute path example is `/home/otter/stuff`

+Relative Path example is `stuff` or `/stuff` and the relative path is less time consumming.

+### Moving and copy files

+`mv` is the command used to move a file into another dir

 Working with files and directories is a big part of using the shell.
 In this lesson you'll learn basic commands for interacting with the filesystem.
 ***